-In a Medicare fraud investigation, one of the most important tasks for your defense team is fighting to keep the investigation civil.
+In a Medicare/Medicaid fraud investigation, one of the most important tasks for your defense team is fighting to keep the investigation civil.
 This keeps prison time off of the table, and can greatly reduce the overall scope and consequences of the investigation.

 To do this, early intervention is critical.
-You need to hire a medicare fraud defense attorney right away who can open a dialogue with the prosecutor assigned to your investigation and get answers to key questions like:
+You need to hire a Medicare/Medicaid fraud defense attorney right away who can open a dialogue with the prosecutor assigned to your investigation and get answers to key questions like: